syncfusion-content/wpf-docs/wpf/Updown/Getting-Started.md

 ## Value

-The [Value](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~Value.html) property is used to set the value for the UpDown control.
+The [Value](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~Value.html) property is used for set the value to UpDown control.

 {% tabs %}